Violin Concerto (Mendelssohn): History

 An autograph manuscript of the concerto re-emerged in 1989 in the Biblioteka Jagiellonska in Kraków, leading to some scholarly scepticism of the veracity of Breitkopf & Härtel's 1862 edition of the published score.
-Some notable differences include the tempo character of the first movement being written as "Allegro con fuoco" rather than the commonplace "Allegro molto appassionato" as well as significant alterations of the solo violin's passage-work.
+Some notable differences include the tempo character of the first movement being handwritten as "Allegro con fuoco" (meaning: with fire) rather than the published "Allegro molto appassionato" (very impassioned) as well as significant differences in the solo violin's passage-work.

 Instrumentation

-The work is scored for solo violin and a standard orchestra of its period, consisting of two flutes, two oboes, two clarinets in a, two bassoons, two Natural horns, two Natural trumpets, timpani, and strings.
+The concerto is scored for solo violin and a standard orchestra of its period, consisting of two flutes, two oboes, two clarinets in A, two bassoons, two natural horns, two natural trumpets, timpani, and strings.

 Movements

 The concerto consists of three movements with the following tempo markings: